Neighborhoods of Milwaukee: Westown

 Westown is an area west of the Milwaukee River and downtown, bounded by I-794 on the south, Marquette University neighborhood on the west, McKinley Avenue on the north, and the Milwaukee river on the east.

 The neighborhood comprises the original Kilbourn Town in what is now downtown Milwaukee.
 The Shops of Grand Avenue, along with various theaters, restaurants, nightclubs, lies along Wisconsin Avenue.
-Other attractions in this neighborhood include the Milwaukee Public Museum, the Bradley Center, the US Cellular Arena, the Milwaukee County Courthouse and Old World Third Street.
+Other attractions in this neighborhood include the Milwaukee Public Museum, Fiserv Forum & "The Deer District", the US Cellular Arena, the Milwaukee County Courthouse and Old World Third Street.

 The area has also become a focal point for Milwaukee's urban scene with events such as RiverSplash!, a three-day block party which begins Milwaukee's summer festival season, and River Rhythms, both held at Pere Marquette Park.

 The Westown neighborhood has seen a substantial amount of redevelopment since the 2000s.
 It is home to one of Milwaukee's two free, public Wi-Fi outdoor Hotspots located in Pere Marquette Park.
 Within West Town about 3,000 reside.
 Some skyscrapers like the Wisconsin Tower have been converted into upscale condominiums.
 The city of Milwaukee has wanted to develop Westown as a place to eat, work and live.